morninj/django-docker/README.md

 `config.ini` contains settings for production (e.g., the web server's IP address and the database details).
 Edit these values now.

-If you want to enable addition production settings, you can add them to `django_docker/django_docker/settings_production.py`.
+If you want to enable additional production settings, you can add them to `django_docker/django_docker/settings_production.py`.

 The project can be deployed with a single Fabric command.
 Make sure Fabric is installed (do `pip install fabric`), and then run: